Two Hilbert schemes in computer vision: Moduli and deformation theory

 extending $\bPhi^0$.
-We wish to show that $\bPhi$ is a relative multiview configuration in the sense of Definition \ref{defn:general-rel}.
+We wish to show that $\bPhi$ is a relative multiview configuration in the sense of \cref{defn:general-rel}.
 To do this, it suffices to check that composition with each projection is a relative pinhole camera.
 Write $p:\bP^3_A\dashrightarrow\bP^2_A$ for one such projection; we will abuse notation and also write $p$ for the corresponding map $P\to\bP^2_A$ from the blowup.
 We will write $E$ for the exceptional divisor associated to $p$ and $Z$ for the section blown up to make $E$.
 That is, we assume that $p$ is the $i$th projection of $\bPhi$ and that $E$ is the preimage of the $i$th section in $\bP^3_A$, which we call $Z$, uniformly omitting $i$ from the notation.
 By the pinhole camera assumptions on $\bPhi^0$, $p|{E_{A_0}}$ maps $E$ isomorphically to $\bP^2_{A_0}$.
 It follows from Nakayama's lemma that $p|_E$ maps $E$ isomorphically to $\bP^2_A$.

 Write $U\subset\bP^3_A$ for the complement of the sections that are blown up to resolve $\bPhi$.
 By the previous paragraph, we see that $U_{A_0}\subset\bP^3_{A_0}$ is precisely the complement of the camera centers of $\bPhi^0$.
 By the universal property of projective space, the morphism $p$ is given by a surjective morphism for some $\ms L$ in $\Pic(P)$.
 Write $\pi:P\to\bP^3_A$ for the blow-down map.
 We know from the definition of pinhole cameras, the rigidity of invertible sheaves on $P$, and the canonical way to extend morphisms generically across blowups that $\ms L\cong\pi^\ast(\ms O(1))(-E)$.
-Moreover, the resulting arrow has the property that its image is precisely $\ms O_{\bP^3_A}(1)\tensor \ms I_Z,$ where $\ms I_Z$ is the deal of sheaf of $Z$.
+Moreover, the resulting arrow

+has the property that its image is precisely $\ms O_{\bP^3_A}(1)\tensor \ms I_Z,$ where $\ms I_Z$ is the ideal sheaf of $Z$.
 (This follows from the universal property of blowing up.)
 This shows that the cokernel of $f$ is an invertible sheaf supported on $Z$, showing that $p$ is a relative pinhole camera, as desired.

 It remains to show that any two such realizations $\bPhi_1$ and $\bPhi_2$ are conjugate by an infinitesimal automorphism of $\bP^3$.
-But this follows immediately from Proposition \ref{prop:iso-iso}. \end{proof}
+But this follows immediately from \cref{prop:iso-iso}. \end{proof}